Licensed Court Interpreters

 If you wish to upgrade your license from Basic to Master or if you wish to add a language, you must complete the Application for License Upgrade/Additional Language on the Forms page of our website.
 You must re-take the oral examination for an upgrade, and take the oral examination for the additional language.

-REMEMBER: the registration deadline is not a postmark date; your registration form and payment must be in our office by the date shown.
+The registration deadline is not a postmark date; your registration form and payment must be in our office by the established dates shown below.

 Before the Exam